alphagov/govspeak-preview/app/assets/markdown/guide.md

 Don't skip heading levels - in other words, don't jump straight to an H3.
 Don't insert an H1 anywhere.

+##Line breaks

+To add a line break (a 'soft return', but not a new paragraph), put 2 spaces at the end of a piece of text.

 ##Links